stadium-software/repeater-datagrid/README.md

 - Support for data export
 - Support for [custom filters](#custom-filters)

-## Setup Overview
+## Setup Steps
 To use this module in a Stadium application
-1. Compose a *DataGrid* from a [variety of other Stadium controls](#page), such as Containers, Grids, Repeaters, Labels and Links
+1. Compose a *DataGrid* from a [variety of other Stadium controls](#page), including Containers, a Grid, a Repeater, some Labels and Links
 2. Add SQL queries or API calls that return data for specific DataGrid pages (must accept the specific parameters [outlined below](#connector))
-3. Retrieve and assign appropriate datasets in various [event handlers](#scripts-and-events) (when the *DataGrid* loads or when users opt to page through or sort the data)
+3. Retrieve and assign appropriate datasets in various [event handlers](#scripts-and-events) (when the *Repeater* loads or when users opt to page through or sort the data)

 ## Assets
 The module comes with some [CSS](#css-setup) and [two scripts](#global-scripts)

 - The CSS makes the [collection of controls](#page) required in this module look similar to the standard Stadium *DataGrid* control
-- The scripts provide functionality to facilitate the rendering of data and keeping the *DataGrid* state (including data page, sort field and sort direction)
+- The scripts provide functionality to facilitate the rendering of data and keeping state (including data page, sort field and sort direction)

 ## Example Application
 The repo includes a sample application that